Subaru Ascent: Reception

-Regarding their experience performing preliminary testing of a development prototype, Motor Trend wrote that mid-range power seemed a bit limited when passing at cruising speed, likely because Subaru has aimed for best-in-class fuel economy for the upcoming Ascent.
+After performing preliminary testing on a development prototype, Motor Trend wrote that mid-range power seemed a bit limited when passing at cruising speed, likely because Subaru aimed for best-in-class fuel economy for the upcoming Ascent.
 They also observed the ride was well-damped and the interior was quiet.

-The follow-up Motor Trend article stated that the "2.4-liter turbocharged boxer-four proves surprisingly satisfying" and that "the Ascent provides enough motivation for merging onto the highway or passing other vehicles."
+The follow-up Motor Trend article stated that the "2.4-liter turbocharged boxer-four proves surprisingly satisfying” and that “the Ascent provides enough motivation for merging onto the highway or passing other vehicles.”

-Consumer Reports deemed it "the right vehicle for many suburban families".
+Consumer Reports deemed it "the right vehicle for many suburban families”.

 Safety

 The 2021 Ascent is currently holding the 2020 IIHS Top Safety Pick+.